 Student publications hold a limited number of spaces for students who transfer to the law school in their second year.
 The writing competition for these students is conducted in the beginning of the fall semester.

-1. All J.D. students who participate in the Fall Elimination Round are eligible to earn 1 credit.
+- All JD students who participate in the Fall Elimination Round are eligible to earn 1 credit.
 Moot Court Board members that participate as competitors are eligible to earn 1 credit.

 Note: The Marden Competition has different add/drop deadlines.
 Please contact their office for further information.